UQ-Business-School/styleguide/README.md

-# styleguide
+# Style Guide
-Contains all branding/CSS stylesheets needed for a consistent branding experience.
+This respository contains all the relevant branding and CSS stylesheets needed for a consistent branding experience.